 - issues with identity and belonging

 - changing family responsibilities.

 Specialist counselling may be required for students from refugee backgrounds upon settlement in a new country.
-In New South Wales support is offered through organisations such as the NSW Service for the Treatment and Rehabilitation of Trauma and Torture Survivors (STARTTS)
+In New South Wales, support is offered through the NSW Service for the Treatment and Rehabilitation of Trauma and Torture Survivors (STARTTS).

 Governments have a responsibility to provide on-arrival settlement support to people from refugee backgrounds in areas such as housing, health and education.
 For more information about the assistance provided for people from refugee backgrounds in Australia refer to Refugees in Australia.